-The company uses the percentage of completion method in accounting for its revenue.
-Use of the percentage of completion method requires the company to estimate the efforts or costs expended to date as a proportion of the total efforts or costs to be expended.
+The Company uses the percentage-of-completion method in accounting for its revenue.
+Use of the percentage-of-completion method requires the Company to estimate the efforts or costs expended to date as a proportion of the total efforts or costs to be expended.
 Efforts or costs expended have been used to measure progress towards completion as there is a direct relationship between input and productivity.
-Provisions for estimated losses if any, on uncompleted contracts are recorded in the period in which such losses become probable based on the expected contract estimates at the reporting period.
+Provisions for estimated losses, if any, on uncompleted contracts are recorded in the period in which such losses become probable based on the expected contract estimates at the reporting date.